 Of course, I emailed back saying I was interested, because writing a book is on my bucket list and I promised myself that fear could not be the reason to keep me from reaching my dreams.

 I was asked to write a pitch with a paragraph that described the book which was tentatively titled (the name has changed since), The Bucket List: 10 Incredible Adventures to Set Your Heart on Fire.

 This is what I wrote: The Bucket List: 10 Incredible Adventures to Set Your Heart on Fire is more than just a book about checking items off your travel bucket list, it is about every aspect of the experience along the journey; from creating a meaningful list to practical ways to work through the fears to planning your adventure and finally making your goal become a reality.
-The once-in-a-lifetime experiences span the globe — taking you amongst the wildebeest on an African safari; to the Galapagos Islands to see the Blue Footed Booby mating dance; to climbing an active volcano in Guatemala; to swimming in a lake surrounded by thousands of jellyfish in Palau.
+The once-in-a-lifetime experiences span the globe — taking you amongst the wildebeest on an African safari; to the Galapagos Islands to see the Blue Footed Booby mating dance; to hiking an active volcano in Guatemala; to swimming in a lake surrounded by thousands of jellyfish in Palau.
 Each adventure is not only about the destination itself, but also an encouragement for you to dream bigger, travel deeper, take unexpected opportunities, push your limits and, most importantly, enjoy the journey through the people you meet along the way.

 Three weeks went by…and crickets.

 Then while lying in bed in my hotel room while on a press trip in Warsaw I checked my email.
 There was one from the publishing house and the subject title was: We want to offer you an agreement.